Sorry, you need to enable JavaScript to visit this website.

 The following public actors are involved in the process of creation and implementation of youth employment and entrepreneurship policies:

-• Ministry of Labor and Social Policy (main authority)
+• Ministry of Economy and Labour (main authority);

 North Macedonia's Governmental institutions also cooperate with the UNDP office in North Macedonia, USAID office in North Macedonia, World Bank, ILO, Confederation of Free Trade Unions, Organization of Employers of North Macedonia and others.